CVarisco/delete-react-zombies/README.md

 -   `--path` define the path where search zombies (default=process.cwd)
 -   `--verbose` show in the console the file content to be deleted
 -   `--force` don't ask confirm before delete files.
+-   `--ignoreNodeModules` skip looking in the node_modules folder
--   `--absoluteImports` include the baseUrl in the path`
+-   `--absoluteImports` include the baseUrl in the path

 ## How it works